Immunology

 Clinical activities

 Drs.
-Beata Derfalvi, Alejandro Palma, and Thomas Issekutz provide clinical immunology care to children throughout the Maritimes through an inpatient attending and consultation service and a weekly immunology outpatient clinic.
-The services focus on patients with chronic immunological conditions involving primary and secondary immunodeficiencies and autoimmune processes.
+Beata Derfalvi, Alejandro Palma, Aniko Malik and Thomas Issekutz provide clinical immunology care to children throughout the Maritimes through an inpatient attending and consultation service, weekly immunology outpatient clinics and the Maritime Newborn SCID Screening Program.
+The services focus on patients with chronic immunological conditions involving primary and secondary immunodeficiencies, autoimmune and autoinflammatory processes.

 We also care for numerous patients with disorders that require ongoing therapy and monitoring, and frequently require investigational drug therapy, including: